IBM/AutoMLPipeline.jl/docs/src/tutorial/preprocessing.md

 ```
 From this evaluation, `preg` column should be treated as numerical
 because the corresponding pipeline got better performance.
 One
-thing to note is the presence of errors in the crossvalidation
+thing to note is the presence of errors in the cross-validation
 performance for the pipeline that treats `preg` as categorical
 data.
 The subset of training data during the
 kfold validation may contain singularities and evaluation causes
-some errors due to hotbit encoding that increases data sparsity.
+some errors due to hot-bit encoding that increases data sparsity.
 The error, however, may be a bug which needs to be addressed in
 the future.